ADVISORY BOARD MEMBER

 Throughout her career, Linda has worked closely with high-profile personalities.
 A few of her more than 200 films are Fried Green Tomatoes with Jessica Tandy and Kathy Bates, Sweet Dreams with Jessica Lange, and the original cult classic, The Hitcher with Rutger Hauer.
 Her experience in the music industry led her to join Cindi Lauper, Michael Bolton, Mike Stoller, and Diane Warren in the American delegation to the Songwriters Summit in Moscow in 1988.

-A native of Louisiana, Linda attended Southeastern Louisiana University majoring in music.
-While at SELU, she starred in numerous theatrical productions, including the southern premier of The Good Soldier Schweik, performing the four major female roles.
-Later, she moved to New Orleans to work on the production staff at the Repertory Theater New Orleans.
-While in the Crescent City, Linda was a staff producer at NOVAC (New Orleans Video Access Center) where she negotiated the organization’s first distribution deal with the City of New Orleans.
-This deal also created one of the first distribution systems putting TV monitors in locations to screen product.
+A native of Louisiana, Linda attended Southeastern Louisiana University majoring in theatre and music.
+Afterward, she moved to New Orleans to work on the production staff at the Repertory Theater New Orleans.
+While in the Crescent City, Linda was a staff producer at NOVAC (New Orleans Video Access Center) where she negotiated the organization’s first distribution deal with the City of New Orleans to put TV monitors in public spaces to screen customized content.

 Her articles have appeared in the NATPE News, the Los Angeles Voter, and Woman Spirit Magazine.
-She has been quoted in the Los Angeles Times, the Hollywood Reporter, and numerous New Media publications.
+She has been quoted in the Los Angeles Times, the Hollywood Reporter, New Orleans Advocate, and other publications.